 How do business owners know when to invest in growth?

 You always have to think about macroeconomics—the U.S. economy and the world economy—because that gives you some sense of “can I grow right now, or how hard will it be to grow right now?
-Look for trends, do industry and market research
+Look for trends, do industry and market research.

-But at the end of the day, figuring out whether or not it’s a good time to grow comes down to strategic, lean business planning.
+But at the end of the day, figuring out whether or not it’s a good time to grow comes down to strategic, growth planning.
 It requires you to take the time to understand what opportunities you have for your business, and which areas of your business you should focus on.
 As part of that strategic lean planning process, you are going to have to build a financial forecast—sales forecasts and cash flow forecasts in particular.

 You need to be able to look at your numbers but understand all your drivers.
 Running different financial scenarios helps you figure out if you’ve got an opportunity on your hands.
 And using a business dashboard tool like LivePlan makes it easier to create and review your forecasts regularly, without complicated spreadsheets.